ttapers/docs/markdown/reference/cloud/python-sdk.md

 ```

 {{#callout}}
-Another thing to note is that although you can have multiple event handlers subscribed
+Although you can have multiple event handlers subscribed to the 'message.received' event,
-to the 'message.received' event, we cannot guarantee which event handler will run first.
+we cannot guarantee which event handler will run first.
+Hence, you might run into
-Hence, you might run into a race condition and cause undefined behavior, especially so
+a race condition and cause undefined behavior, especially so when your event handler
-when your event handler function(s) are not thread safe.
-Once again, we highly recommend
+function(s) are not thread safe.
+Once again, we highly recommend that you keep them
-that you keep them thread safe so you don't run into an undefined behavior like this.
+thread safe so you don't run into an undefined behavior like this.
 {{/callout}}

 ### HologramCloud